Painting With Acrylics For Beginners

-We’ve simplified this overview in an effort to help you understand acrylic painting products and their differences.
-For more technical information, visit the websites of the major acrylic paint manufacturers or attend a local lecture on acrylics.
 What’s most important to understand is that when you work with acrylics, you’re working within a compatible system.
 You have tremendous flexibility in combining products, tweaking consistencies and creating your own “designer” combinations.
 There are a very few exceptions to this compatibility factor, which we’ll point out along the way.

 All acrylics are made of polymers that are eventually combined with bits of other ingredients that change their behavior in some specific way.
 When a polymer is formulated to make paint, it’s produced in a fluid, pourable state.
 Most acrylic products begin in this way.

-We like to think of polymer medium as naked paint, or what paint would look like if the color pigments had been left out.
+We like to think of gloss medium and varnish as naked paint, or what paint would look like if the color pigments had been left out.
 It’s the glue that binds the pigments to the surfaces to which it will be applied.
 The milky white color is a result of the water that makes the products moveable and pourable.
 When the water evaporates, the result is a film that’s clear and glossy.
 You can always tell when the film is dry because the white will have disappeared.

 Painting With Acrylics for Beginners: Pigments

 Pigments play the most crucial role in art making because they cross the entire scope of artistic mediums, from oil, watercolor and acrylics to inks, chalks and more.
 It’s important to have a working understanding of pigments, why they behave in certain ways and which will work best for certain purposes.